Kobe Bryant: Chasing a sixth championship (2010–2013)

 With the Lakers fighting to secure the eighth and final playoff berth in the Western Conference, coupled with injuries on the team, Bryant began playing almost all 48 minutes each game.
-On April 10, 2013, Bryant became the first player in NBA history to get 47 points, eight rebounds, five assists, four blocks, and three steals in an NBA game.
-On April 12, Bryant suffered a torn Achilles tendon against the Golden State Warriors, ending his season.
-His injury came while he was playing seven consecutive quarters and at least 40 minutes for seven consecutive games.
+On April 10, 2013, he became the first player in NBA history to get 47 points, eight rebounds, five assists, four blocks, and three steals in a game.
+Two days later, Bryant suffered a torn Achilles tendon against the Golden State Warriors, ending his season.
+Bryant's injury came while he was playing seven consecutive quarters and at least 40 minutes for seven consecutive games.
 The 34-year-old Bryant was averaging his most minutes (38.6) in six years, and only Portland rookie Damian Lillard was averaging more minutes.
 Lakers general manager Mitch Kupchak had spoken to Bryant about his extensive playing time 10 days earlier, but Bryant insisted the minutes needed to continue given the Lakers' playoff push.
-Bryant had surgery on April 13 to repair the tear, and it was estimated he would miss six to nine months.
-He ended the season with his customary numbers scoring an average of 27.3 points, 46.3 percent shooting, 5.6 rebounds, and 6 assists.
+He had surgery on April 13 to repair the tear, and it was estimated that he would miss six to nine months.
+Bryant ended the season with customary averages of 27.3 points, 5.6 rebounds, and 6 assists per game on 46.3% shooting.
 However, The New York Times called his leading of the Lakers back into playoff contention "perhaps some of the finest work of his career."
-Eight times he reached 40 points during the season, and eleven times he had 10 or more assists in his role as distributor, dubbed "Magic Mamba" after the passing skills of Magic Johnson.
+He reached 40 points eight times during the season, and Bryant had 10 or more assists in his role as distributor 11 times.
+Bryant was dubbed "Magic Mamba" after the passing skills of Magic Johnson.
 Bryant's assists were the second-highest of his career and his field goal percentage was its highest since 2008–09.
 The Lakers finished the season at 45–37, good for seventh in the West.
 Playing without Bryant, the Lakers were swept in four games by the San Antonio Spurs in the first round of the playoffs.